HWangUPV/MCLP/README.md

 # Cross Entropy Method for the Maximal Covering Location Problem (MCLP)
-The Cross Entropy Method for the Maximal Covering Location Problem
+Cross Entropy Method for the Maximal Covering Location Problem

+Programming language: C#

 All data involved in this work are attached and Ziped (see, MCLP_Benchmark_Instances.zip).
 It includes benchmark instances of 8 popular data sets, including random sets GR , Beasley , ZDS, PCB , real-world sets SJC, and Maximo, as well as benchmark data sets BDS and extended data BDS1000 for the asymmetric MCLP.